hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 To specify the current note length, use the `L` command.
 The letter `L` should be followed by a number ranging from 1 to 64, the factor which should divide the measure length. `L4` sets the 1/4 of the measure length, so you get the quarter note length. `L8` gives you the eighth note length.
 Your length definition stays effective until the next `L` command.

-The below example plays some long, half notes followed by a string of fast 32nd notes:
+The below example plays a few long half notes followed by a series of fast 32nd notes:

     @1
     L2 CDE L32 GABAGFED